Chart Color Schemes

 Infrastructure

-Normanton has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally
+Normanton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly influenced by changes in local infrastructure projects and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified zero projects that could influence this area.
 Notable projects include Queensland Energy and Jobs Plan - Northern Queensland SuperGrid (CopperString 2032 & Northern REZ), CopperString 2032, Queensland National Land Transport Network Maintenance, and Queensland Energy and Jobs Plan SuperGrid.
-The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.